bahmutov/vue-calculator/blog/README.md

 tags: vue.js, code coverage
 ---

 Let's take a Vue application scaffolded with [Vue CLI](https://cli.vuejs.org/) like this [vue-calculator](https://github.com/bahmutov/vue-calculator) app.
-The application uses Babel to transpile source files, which makes it very flexible.
-In this blog post, I will show how to instrument on the fly the application's source code to collect the code coverage information.
+In this blog post, I will show how to instrument the application's source code to collect the code coverage information.
 We then will use the code coverage reports to guide the end-to-end test writing.

 ## The application

-The example application was forked from [kylbutlr/vue-calculator](https://github.com/kylbutlr/vue-calculator).
-The code is transformed using the following `babel.config.js` file which was setup using the default Vue CLI options:
+The example application was forked from [kylbutlr/vue-calculator](https://github.com/kylbutlr/vue-calculator) which used Vue CLI default template during scaffolding.
+The code is transformed using the following `babel.config.js` file:

 ```js
 // babel.config.js